Arms Control and Proliferation Profile: Russia

 • The State Department stated in 2016 that it “cannot certify that Russia has met its obligations under the Convention: for declaration of its CWPFs [chemical weapons production facilities]; its CW development facilities; or its CW stockpiles.”

 • On Sept.
-27, 2017, the OPCW announced that Russia had completed the destruction of its full chemical weapons arsenal.
+27, 2017, the OPCW announced that Russia had completed the destruction of its declared chemical weapons arsenal.

-• The UK accused Russia of assassinating a former Russian spy, Sergei Skripal, and his daughter Yulia, in the UK using the chemical agent Novichok on March 4, 2018.
+• The UK accused Russia of attempting the assassination of a former Russian spy, Sergei Skripal, and his daughter Yulia, in the UK using the chemical agent Novichok in March 2018.
+Two years later, the European Union accused the Russian government of using a Novichok agent to poison Russian dissident Alexei Navalny in an August 2020 attack.

 Other Arms Control and Nonproliferation Activities